 We’re baaaaaaack… Today, we thought we’d dive right in with this series, and cover purging with your kids.
 Things are a little different since the first time we covered this topic, but we thought we’d highlight a few of our favorite points again today, as well as a few updated takes.
 This is a little bit of an old post, revisited… along with some great tips from readers in the past, below.
 So here we go!

-Remember when we decided to begin simplifying over the holidays?
+Once upon a time, we decided to begin simplifying over the holidays.
 I wasn’t sure where to begin.
-It all seems so overwhelming at first… It’s one of those things where you just dive in and start.
-I was just completely overwhelmed, and then I was a total purgaholic.
+But it’s one of those things where you just dive in and start.
+I was completely overwhelmed, and then I was a total purgaholic.
 Before I knew it, I’d filled twenty five bags to the brim and was abstaining from sticking myself in a bag and on the curb because sometimes… that sounds nice.
 What?

 We made the choice to change our lifestyle.
 And it’s working.
 Slowly but surely are the key words here.
 But as you guys know, whenever you make a choice to change something in your family, it also has to happen as a family unit for it to be successful.

 Enter : tiny mess-making, stuff-hoarding offspring.
 When we first started, this was about what they were.
 Now that they’re bigger, it’s honestly gotten easier to make them a part of the process.
 I think we can all relate to the kid conundrum and this angle of cleaning up our act.